emtee40/SPMC-wiki/Recommended-video-settings-for-SPMC-and-Fire-TV-1-and-2.md

 # Other / Known Issues
 Videos > Playback > sync playback to display should always be set to **off** when using passthrough audio.

-With Shield Android TV software v3.2 and 3.3, refresh rate switching defaults to RGB.
-It overrides the color space setting (YCbCr, RGB).

 Refresh rate switching doesn't work if the AVR is HDMI 2.0/HDCP 2.2 and the display is HDMI/HDCP 1.4.

-HDR is active only in 4K at 40/59.94/60Hz.
-[See these instructions for 4K](https://github.com/koying/SPMC/wiki/Recommended-video-settings-for-SPMC%2C-NVIDIA-Shield-TV-and-UHD-%284K%29-TVs-with-4K-GUI).